DistrictDataLabs/yellowbrick/docs/api/classifier/prcurve.rst

 Multi-Label Classification
 --------------------------

 To support multi-label classification, the estimator is wrapped in a `OneVsRestClassifier <http://scikit-learn.org/stable/modules/generated/sklearn.multiclass.OneVsRestClassifier.html>`_ to produce binary comparisons for each class (e.g. the positive case is the class and the negative case is any other class).
-The Precision-Recall curve is then computed as the micro-average of the precision and recall for all classes:
+The precision-recall curve can then computed as the micro-average of the precision and recall for all classes, or individual curves can be plotted for each class (by setting ``per_class=True``:

 .. plot::
     :context: close-figs